vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 Agnicayaga in Sat.
 Br., 1247, Sangha, meaning of, 68.
 Sandgraba, a work, 299, 3050, 320, 375.
 Saṅkalpa, one of the essential ele ments in any gift or dedication to

-the public, 892.
-Saṅkarananda, author of a com. on
+the public, 892. Śhaṅkarananda, author of a com. on

 some Upanigads, 419. .
 Samkośvara and Karaytra: Samkara